Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates: Results

-\textbf{Effective theory of chiral growth}\\ Why does chirality affect the outcome of competition?
+Why does chirality affect competition?
 To answer this question, we developed an analytical theory that explains the spatial patterns shown in Figs.~\ref{fig:model_works}-\ref{fig:coexistence}.
 For this purpose, we reduced the reaction-diffusion model~(Eq.~(\ref{model})) to a simpler effective theory that describes only the overall shape of the colony edge and its genetic composition~(see SI).
 This effective theory can also be derived purely from the symmetry considerations and is therefore more general than the underlying reaction-diffusion model~(see SI).
 Below, we use the effective theory to explain how the competition between two strains is affected by their chiralities.
 Our main result is that the difference in chiralities leads to changes in colony shape, which in turn influence the relative abundance of the strains.

 Because little growth occurs inside cellular aggregates~\cite{waclaw:mechanical, nadell:sociobiology}, their population dynamics can be largely described in terms of only two variables: the position of expansion front and the relative abundance of the strains at the edge of the colony.
 To fix the coordinate system, we take the~$x$-axis to be a straight line along the average direction of the colony edge~(Fig.~\ref{fig:chiral_wins}A).
 The~$y$-axis then points in the direction of colony growth.
 We denote the~$y$-coordinate of the expansion front by~$h(t,x)$, and the fraction of the first strain by~$f(t,x)$.
 In terms of these quantities, the effective theory is given by the following set of equations: